A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 export const redisClient: RedisClientType = await client.connect();

-Our DistributedLock class will have at least 3 methods, acquireLock, releaseLock, and touch.
+The DistributedLock class needs at least three methods: acquireLock, releaseLock, and touch.

 import type { RedisClientType } from 'redis';